LinuxCNC/wlo/history/index.md

 interface and RS274 interpreter.
 Matt successfully used this version to upgrade a couple of machines with dead controls and this became the EMC system that first caught the attention of the outside world.
-Mention of EMC on the Rec.Crafts.Metalworking USENET discussion group resulted in early adopters like Jon Elson building systems to take advantage of EMC.
+Mention of EMC on the rec.crafts.metalworking USENET newsgroup resulted in early adopters like Jon Elson building systems to take advantage of EMC.

 NIST set up a mailing list for people interested in EMC.
 As time went